OscarDS/pymemdyn/README.md

 Manual
 --------------------------------------------------------------------------------

+In chapter 2 of documentation/pymemdyn.pdf the manual can be found.

 PyMemDyn execution manuals are found within the /examples directory.
 These include input file generation/processing and data processing.

 Changelog